ollef/Earley/docs/implementation.md

 I'm aware that this doesn't give the full picture in terms of available libraries for parsing --- it ignores e.g. parser generators --- but I believe this way actually gives the best intuition for how the Earley library works.
+On the surface I think that the Earley library is more similar to combinator libraries than to parser generators because of the (Applicative, embedded in a powerful host language) interface that it provides.
+However, the *functionality* that it provides may more accurately be compared to parser generator libraries.

 Parser combinators
 -------